apache/predictionio/docs/manual/cookbook/evaluation.md

 all active items.

 For the Actual Result, we store all raw ratings for that user.
-It is up to the evaluation metrics to decide which is good and which is bad.
+It is up to the evaluator to decide which is good and which is bad.

-### Evaluation Metrics
+### Evaluator

 We have defined the three main pieces: Query, Prediction, and Actual Result.
 It remains to compute the quality of an engine instance based on these data.